-NURS 3355 - Pediatric/Family-Centered Nursing - 5 credit hours

-Assists students in meeting the health care needs of children and families experiencing potential and actual alterations in health.
-Course content includes evidence-based, spiritually and culturally appropriate, patient-centered care of the child from infancy to adolescent years.
+NURS 3355 - Pediatric/Family-Centered Nursing - 5 credit hours appropriate, patient-centered care of the child from infancy to adolescent years.
 Emphasis is placed on clinical prevention, health promotion, disease prevention, and illness management.
 Clinical practice takes place in a variety of settings to allow for learning experiences that emphasize clinical prevention and health promotion of the childrearing family.
 Prerequisites: NURS 3013 with a minimum grade of C and NURS 3105 with a minimum grade of C. Course rotation: Spring.
 Theory hours: Three.
 Total clinical hours: 90.